-To open a task book, the Fire Department Chief or Training Coordinator of the Volunteer Fire Department needs to send an email to the SDWF Training Specialist to request that a task book be opened.
+To open a task book, the Fire Department Chief or Training Coordinator of the Volunteer Fire Department needs to send an email to the SDWF Training and Aviation Program Manager to request that a task book be opened.
 Things that need to be included in the request:

 Firefighter full name (First, Middle, Last)

 Mailing Address for Task Book to be returned

 Things to consider prior to request:

 -Does the firefighter have the required training completed (see the PMS 310-1)?

 -Does the firefighter have more than three open task books?
 If so, is the new task book being requested in a different functional area?

 - Only three task books can be open in one functional area ( Plans, Operations, Finance, Logistics, Command, Aviation, etc.) at a time.
 However, more than three task books can be open if they are in different functional areas.